kyma-project/kyma/docs/application-connector/02-01-application-connector.md

 The Connector Service:

 - Handles the exchange of client certificates for a given Application.
-- Provides the Application Registry and Event Service endpoints.
+- Provides the Application Registry and Event Publisher endpoints.
 - Signs client certificates using the server-side certificate stored in a Kubernetes Secret.

 ## Application Registry